 Things you need for vomit days

 You definitely need a waterproof mattress pad for each bed if you are co-sleeping or even if your kids are sleeping in the crib or toddler bed.

 You can rinse everything right away to avoid any smelly atmosphere.
-However, you can still wash everything messy in the morning.
+However, you can still wash messy sheets and clothes in the morning.

-Do not turn on the lights, rather, it is a good idea to have a tiny night light in the room for sick days.
+Do not turn on the lights, rather, have a tiny night light in the room for sick days.

-You need to keep lots of disinfecting wipes, paper towels, handy.
-A basket with a trash bag on in case you cannot run to the toilet.
+You need to keep lots of disinfecting wipes, and paper towels handy and a basket with a trash bag in case you cannot run to the toilet.

-Frequently change diapers as it could cause rashes.
+Frequently change diapers, as it could cause rashes if your child suffers from diarrhea.
 Check out this post on tried and tested ways to treat diaper rashes.

 Kids may get sick and that is stressful for parents.
 However, it takes time for diarrhea and vomiting to go away.

 Always call your doctor if you have any concerns or you notice these signs of extreme dehydration: